1975 American League Championship Series: Game 3

-After three consecutive championships, the Athletics' dynasty came to an end, as the Red Sox took the third game, 5-3, to sweep the series, their first series win since 1918.
+After three consecutive championships, the Athletics' dynasty came to an end, as the Red Sox took the third game, 5-3, to sweep the series, their first postseason series win since the 1918 World Series.
 Boston starter Rick Wise allowed three runs (two unearned) on six hits in 7 1/3 innings of work.
 Both Denny Doyle and Carlton Fisk collected two hits with one run and an RBI, and Rick Burleson went 2-for-4 with one run scored to pace the Red Sox.
 On just two days' rest, Ken Holtzman started for Oakland and was tagged for four runs on seven hits in just 4 2/3 innings to take his second loss in the series.
 Dick Drago earned the save for pitching 1 2/3 innings of shutout ball for Boston while Carl Yastrzemski made two great defensive plays in left field and collected two hits.
 Sal Bando went 2-for-4 with two RBIs while Reggie Jackson went 2-for-4 with one RBI for the Athletics.

 This game, and Game 3 of the National League Championship Series, were the first LCS games ever played at night; both were regionally televised by NBC.